ncatlab/nlab-content/pages/1053.md

 We can even restrict attention to sequents with no term on the left side and one term on the right; $A \vdash B$ is valid if and only if $\vdash A \multimap B$ is valid, where $A \multimap B \coloneqq A^\perp \parr B$.
 In this way, it\'s possible to ignore sequents entirely and speak only of propositions and valid propositions, eliminating half of the logical rules in the process.
 However, this approach is not as beautifully symmetric as the full sequent calculus.

-## Fragments
+## Variants

 The logic described above is full classical linear logic.
-There are many important fragments of linear logic, such as multiplicative linear logic, intuitionistic linear logic (in which $\multimap$ is a primitive operation), etc.
+There are many important fragments and variants of linear logic, such as multiplicative linear logic, intuitionistic linear logic (in which $\multimap$ is a primitive operation), full intuitionistic linear logic (where multiplicatives and additives connectives are all independent of each other), non-commutative linear logics (braided or not), light linear logics, etc.

 ## Categorial semantics